 Here are some specific observations I have made as a result of investing in other GPs deals:

-- Some of our Ashcroft Capital investors have said they prefer higher preferred returns and don’t care as much about the upside in the deal.
+- Some passive investors I have a personal relationship with have said they prefer higher preferred returns and don’t care as much about the upside in the deal.
 I saw an offering from one GP that offered a 10% preferred return for Class A investors, and a 7% preferred return for Class B investors.
 Class A had virtually no upside but Class B got the upside at a 70/30 split (LP/GP).
-After seeing that, and talking to other GPs about it, we tested it out on a deal and it was very well received.
+After seeing that, and talking to other GPs about it, I tested out this structure on a deal I was a GP on and it was very well received.

 - Another operator mailed me the legal documents which I’d actually preferred not happen.
 I personally want everything digital and if I want to print something out I’ll do it myself.

-To summarize, I invest the majority of my own money into my own deals with Ashcroft Capital.
-However, I find it valuable to invest my own money into other people’s deals because it educates me on ways to improve Ashcroft Capital, lets me test drive other markets and strengthens relationships with influential people in the industry.
-The net result is our investors at Ashcroft Capital have a better experience with us because I am constantly learning from others and using those lessons to optimize the experience for our investors.
+To summarize, I invest the majority of my own money into deals I am a GP on.
+However, I find it valuable to invest my own money into other people’s deals because it educates me on ways to improve as a GP, lets me test drive other markets and strengthens relationships with influential people in the industry.
+The net result is my investors have a better experience with because I am constantly learning from others and using those lessons to optimize their experiences.

 Are you an accredited investor who is interested in learning more about passively investing in apartment communities?
 Click here for the only comprehensive resource for passive apartment investors.